shepner/ConceptMap/WIP/README.md

-this is the actuall code that we will be working on
+this is the actual code that we will be working on